-The stock market is enormous.
+The stock market is massive.
 Over 5,000 different stocks are traded daily in the US alone and trillions of dollars shift hands with little to no friction.
 Such a vast market is nearly impossible to grasp on the individual level, but investors make the market malleable by chopping its contents up into different pieces and placing the portions into groups or indices.

 Sometimes, investors break up stocks by market cap – large, mid, and small.
 Other times it’s by style (growth vs value) or region (US vs Europe vs Asia).
-But few of these slices actually measure what the underlying companies do.
+But few of these groupings actually measure what the underlying companies do.
 Can you tell a company’s industry by its market cap or location?
 No, so investors also break stocks down into different sectors based on the type of work the company performs.
-Sector investing is a popular way to seek alpha since you aren’t picking individual stocks, but entire industries.
+Sector investing is a popular way to seek profit since you aren’t picking individual stocks, but entire industries.

 Stock Sectors—What Are They?